carbon-language/carbon-lang/llvm/docs/GarbageCollection.rst

     void *Roots[0];      //< Stack roots (in-place array).
   };

-  /// @brief The head of the singly-linked list of StackEntries.
+  /// The head of the singly-linked list of StackEntries.
 Functions push
   ///        and pop onto this in their prologue and epilogue.
   ///
   /// Since there is only a global list, this technique is not threadsafe.
   StackEntry *llvm_gc_root_chain;

-  /// @brief Calls Visitor(root, meta) for each GC root on the stack.
+  /// Calls Visitor(root, meta) for each GC root on the stack.
   ///        root and meta are exactly the values passed to
   ///        @llvm.gcroot.
   ///